inuwamobarak/inuwamobarak/README.md

 - Data Analysis

 ## Tech Stack 🌱
-These are my favorite tech stacks:
+Here are some of my favorite tech stacks:

 | Languages | Frameworks    | Environment  |
 | --------- |:-------------:| ------------:|